zkp-ld/rdf-canon/README.md

 Please use Rust 1.70 or higher.

-This implementation relies on the pre-release version of [Oxrdf](https://crates.io/crates/oxrdf) for handling RDF data structures.
+This implementation relies on [Oxrdf](https://crates.io/crates/oxrdf) for handling RDF data structures.
 If you aim to canonicalize N-Quads documents rather than Oxrdf Datasets, you'll additionally require [Oxttl](https://crates.io/crates/oxttl) for N-Quads parsing.
-Be aware that these crates are currently only available as pre-release versions.

 ## Usage